- What are cross-border payments?

 - Modernization and trends in cross-border payments

-- Cross-payments best practices
+- Cross-border payment best practices

-- How Ramp makes cross-border payments work for your business
+- How Ramp simplifies cross-border payments

 What are cross-border payments?